 The Role of Business in the Circular Economy

-The Energy Climate House team of CEPS is about to launch a new Task Force on "The Role of Business in the Circular Economy", with a first meeting being held on 24 November 2016.
+The team of CEPS Energy Climate House is holding a Task Force on "The Role of Business in the Circular Economy", with its first meeting held on 24 November 2016.
 The focus of this Task Force is on the role of EU policy and regulation to guide businesses and industry.
-Special attention will be given to the barriers and enablers companies encounter in their attempts to introduce circularity into their business operations as well as the measures needed to help businesses adapt to the changing environment and take advantage of new market opportunities.
-An additional key topic to be discussed is how we can improve coherence between sectoral approaches and an overall circular economy policy framework.
-The Task Force will provide a forum where stakeholders from different sectors can discuss these issues in a structured way.
-The outcome of the Task Force will be a report containing actionable policy recommendations that emerge from discussions among the Task Force members.
+Special attention is given to the barriers and enablers companies encounter in their attempts to introduce circularity into their business operations as well as the measures needed to help businesses adapt to the changing environment and take advantage of new market opportunities.
+An additional key topic of discussion is how we can improve coherence between sectoral approaches and an overall circular economy policy framework.
+The Task Force provides a forum where stakeholders from different sectors can discuss these issues in a structured way.
+The outcome of the Task Force is a report containing actionable policy recommendations that have emerged from discussions among the Task Force members.
 The report will be widely disseminated to EU, member state and international policy-makers.

 24 November 2016 Major challenges and policy support to the circular economy

 11 May 2017 Presentation of main conclusions and policy recommendations

 CEPS is pleased to collaborate with Prof. Dr. Martin R. Stuchtey and Stef Krandendijk in this Task Force.